llmzy/github-workflows/README.md

 ### Plugin Signing

-Plugins created by Salesforce teams can be signed automatically with `sign:true` if the repo is in [salesforcecli](https://github.com/salesforcecli) or [forcedotcom](https://github.com/forcedotcom) gitub organization.
+Plugins teams can be signed automatically with `sign:true` if the repo is in [llmzy](https://github.com/llmzy) or [llmzy-skills](https://github.com/llmzy-skills) gitub organization.

 You'll need the CLI team to enable your repo for signing.
-Ask in <https://salesforce-internal.slack.com/archives/C0298EE05PU>

-Plugin signing is not available outside of Salesforce.
-Your users can add your plugin to their allow list (`unsignedPluginAllowList.json`)
+Open a GitHub issue and tag @jpshack-at-palomar.

 ```yml
 on: